Global instability in the elliptic restricted three body problem: Global diffusion in the

-Thus, apart from these curves, at any point in the plane $(\AO ,\GO )$ the slopes $d\GO /d\AO $ of the level curves of $\mathcal{L}^*_+$ and $\mathcal{L}^*_-$ are different, and we are able to choose which level curve increases more the value of $G$, when both slopes are positive, or alternatively, to choose the level curve which decreases less the value of $G$, when both slopes are negative (see Figure~\ref{TransitionPicture}).
+Thus, apart from these three curves, at any point in the plane $(\AO ,\GO )$ the slopes $d\GO /d\AO $ of the level curves of $\mathcal{L}^*_+$ and $\mathcal{L}^*_-$ are different, and we are able to choose which level curve increases more the value of $G$, when both slopes are positive, or alternatively, to choose the level curve which decreases less the value of $G$, when both slopes are negative (see Figure~\ref{TransitionPicture}).
 In the same way, we can find trajectories along which the angular momentum performs arbitrary excursions.
 More precisely, given an arbitrary finite sequence of values $G_i$, $i=1,\dots,n$ we can find trajectories which satisfy $G(T_i)=G_i$, $i=1,\dots,n$.

-Strictly speaking, This mechanism given by the application of scattering maps produce indeed pseudo-orbits, that is, heteroclinic connections between different periodic orbits in the infinity manifold which are commonly known as transition chains after Arnold's pioneering work \cite{Arnold64}.
-The existence of true orbits of the system which follow closely these transition chains relies on shadowing methods, which are standard for partially hyperbolic periodic orbits (the so-called whiskered tori in the literature) lying on a normally hyperbolic invariant manifold (NHIM).
-Such shadowing methods are equally applicable in our case, where we have an infinity manifold $\tilde \Lambda_\infty$ which is only topologically equivalent to a NHIM (see \cite{Robinson88,Robinson84,Moeckel02,Moeckel07,GideaL06,GideaLS14}) and \cite{GuardiaMS15}.
+Strictly speaking, this mechanism given by the application of scattering maps produce indeed pseudo-orbits, that is, heteroclinic connections between different periodic orbits in the infinity manifold which are commonly known as transition chains after Arnold's pioneering work \cite{Arnold64}.
+The existence of true orbits of the system which follow closely these transition chains relies on shadowing methods, which are standard for partially hyperbolic periodic orbits (the so-called whiskered tori in the literature) lying on a normally hyperbolic invariant manifold (NHIM) \cite{Moeckel02,Moeckel07,GideaL06,GideaLS14}.
+Such shadowing methods are equally applicable in our case as it is proven in \cite{GuardiaMSS17}, where we have an infinity manifold $\tilde \Lambda_\infty$ which is only topologically equivalent to a NHIM.